All Episodes

 No.

-Apparently, not many people agreed with it, even those around him, that prevented numbers of Americans from contracting the virus and exponentially mathematically, how many from dying?
+In retrospect, the single biggest, greatest decision, apparently not many people agreed with it, even those around him, that prevented countless numbers of Americans from contracting the virus and exponentially, mathematically, how many from dying.

-And she was in the middle of impeachment, and she was not talking about corona.
+And she was in the middle of impeachment and she was not talking about corona.

-They urgently did it to go on vacation.
+And the rest of Congress, they urgently did it to go on vacation.

 This is why the president was in the middle of an impeachment trial.